 What can you do to help?

 Many companies that collect ag data have not yet agreed to follow the ag data Core Principles.
-(Read: Few Big Ag Companies have yet to follow through on data transparency pledge).
-This should be step one.
+Participation is step one.
 Many have signed onto the Core Principles, but not achieved the Ag Data Transparent certification.
 This should be step two.

 Ask your ag tech provider to incorporate the Core Principles into their contracts with farmers.
 Ask your provider to become Ag Data Transparent.
-Congratulate those companies that have already taken these steps.
-And let me know who would you like to see join the list next.
+And congratulate those companies that have already taken these steps.